Name: ILSANG YOON

 Location: Charlottesville, VA, USA

-I am an astronomer studying how galaxies form and evolve, based on the statistical interpretation of observational data and the comparison to theoretical predictions.
-Currently, I am an associate scientist at National Radio Astronomy Observatory (NRAO) and working for the North American ALMA Science Center (NAASC)
+I am an astronomer studying how galaxies form and evolve, based on statistical interpretation of the observational data and comparison to the theoretical predictions.
+Currently, I am a scientist at National Radio Astronomy Observatory (NRAO) and working for the North American ALMA Science Center (NAASC).

 If you're curious what ALMA means, ALMA stands for Atacama Large Millimeter/submillimeter Array which consists of many (66 and possibly more) radio antennas and virtually forms a one big aperture radio telescope.

 I graduated from Seoul National University in Korea with B.S. and M.S. degree in astronomy.
-After compulsory military service in Korea, I moved to USA and graduated from the University of Massachusetts at Amherst with Ph.D. in Astronomy.
-After two years of my postdoc at George Mason University, I moved to the Netherlands and have worked at Leiden observatory for 2 years as a postdoc.
-Then I came back to USA and started work at NRAO.
+After compulsory military service in Korea, I moved to USA and graduated from the University of Massachusetts at Amherst with Ph.D. in Astronomy in 2012.
+After two postdoctoral positions at George Mason University and Leiden observatory, I have been working at NRAO since 2016.